 A bedroom pop pioneer whose intimate, diaristic songwriting about anxiety and young adulthood sparked a generation of DIY artists.

-Clairo's arrival felt like a secret passed between friends.
-In 2017, a video of her singing the softly defiant 'Pretty Girl' in her childhood bedroom, shot on a webcam, became a viral sensation.
-It captured the essence of a new movement: emotionally direct, lo-fi pop made with accessible tools.
-Rather than a flash-in-the-pan internet moment, Claire Cottrill proved to be a sharp, evolving songwriter.
-Her debut album, 'Immunity,' produced by Rostam Batmanglij, expanded her sound with lush, 70s-inspired arrangements while maintaining her candid lyrical voice.
-With her follow-up, 'Sling,' she embraced a more ambitious, orchestral folk sound, showcasing a artistic maturity that transcended her viral origins.
+Clairo's 2017 webcam video of 'Pretty Girl,' filmed in her childhood bedroom, became a viral phenomenon, capturing emotionally direct, lo-fi pop made with accessible tools.
+Claire Cottrill proved no flash-in-the-pan.
+Her debut album *Immunity*, produced by Rostam Batmanglij, expanded her sound with lush, 70s-inspired arrangements while keeping her candid lyrical voice.
+The follow-up *Sling* embraced an ambitious, orchestral folk sound, showcasing artistic maturity beyond her viral origins.
 She represents a shift in how artists are discovered and how intimacy is crafted in a digital age.

 1997–2012